SynBioDex/SbolStandardWebsite/content/join/_index.md

 meetings_description: "The SBOL community meets semi-annually at COMBINE and HARMONY workshops, and engages the broader synthetic biology community at conferences worldwide.
 All meetings are open to attend."
 meetings_url: "/community-meetings"

-structure_title: "How We Are Organised"
+structure_title: "How We Are Organized"
 structure_description: "SBOL is governed by a steering committee of elected members and managed by a chair and editors who oversee the standard."
 structure_links:
   - label: "Leadership"